aminecs/Actiblur/backend/Readme.md

 ## Dependencies

 Install the files in the requrements.txt
+Add your Google service credentials (in the instance folder).

 ### Additional Requirements